 I always make an effort to bake my children's birthday cakes myself and my son wanted a Star Wars cake for his 6th birthday.
 I could have opted for a simple light sabre cake, but I am the kind of person who loves a challenge so of course I had to try something a little more detailed and difficult.
-The basic cake was a very simple round butter cake but I chose to make some ready -made icing figures to sit on top of my cake.
-The icing I call "ready-to-roll" is simply the pre-made store bought smooth ready-made white icing that can be rolled out with a rolling pin.
+It turns out that this was simpler than I imagined although it did take some time to mould the figurines.

-- 260 grams butter or margarine creamed till smooth and soft
+- 260 grams butter, creamed till soft

-- 2 cups castor sugar mixed into soft butter
+- 2 cups castor sugar, mixed into soft butter

-- 4 tsp vanilla essence.
+- 4 teaspoons vanilla essence

-Mix all together - this will make one large cake and fits into a 25cm spring form tin.
+Mix all together - this will make one large cake and fits into a 25 cm spring form tin.